+The water quality standards for sulfate and chloride must be met in discharges from the above referenced outfall as well as in the receiving stream.
-\ The Permittee is subject to the limitations, and monitoring and reporting requirements of Special Condition No. 12 for the discharges from Outfall 019 and the unnamed tributary to Grindstone Creek receiving such discharges.

-\\ No discharge is allowed from any above referenced permitted outfall during "low flow" or "no flow" conditions in the receiving stream unless such discharge meets the water quality standards of 35 III.
+- \ The Permittee is subject to the limitations, and monitoring and reporting requirements of Special Condition No. 13 for the discharges from Outfall 019 and the unnamed tributary to Grindstone Creek receiving such discharges. - \\ No discharge is allowed from any above referenced permitted outfall during "low flow" or "no flow" conditions in the receiving stream unless such discharge meets the water quality standards of 35 III.
 Adm.
-Code 302.204 for pH.

-&lt;sup>t Discharge from Outfall 019 is subject to the requirements and limitations of Special Condition No. 15.
+Code 302.204 for pH. - t Until such time that USEPA approves the Illinois Pollution Control Board's newly adopted Manganese Water Quality Standard in R-2011-18, the discharge from Outfall 019 is subject to the requirements and limitations of Special Condition No. 16. - tt Upon approval by USEPA of the Illinois Pollution Control Board's newly adopted Manganese Water Quality Standard in R-2011-18, discharges from Outfall 019 are subject to the technology based effluent limitations of 2.0 mg./l. (monthly average) and 4.0 mg./l/ (daily maximum), pursuant to 35 III.
+Adm.
+Code 406.106.